zentrocdot/LazyImageUpscaler/README.md

 ## Motivation

-<p align="justify">I used the web user interface Easy Diffusion and I am
+<p align="justify">I used the web user interface <i>Easy Diffusion</i> and I am using
-using currently the web user interface <i>AUTOMATIC1111</i>.
-One integrated feature is the possibility for upscaling of images.
-This is a function that is also required in AI image generation.
-Depending on the hardware equipment, the generation of images with a higher resolution is limited.
-The VRAM of the GPU is the limiting factor here.</p>
+currently the web user interface <i>AUTOMATIC1111</i>.
+One integrated feature of both web user interfaces  is the possibility for upscaling of images.
+This is a function that is in general required in nowadays AI image generation.
+Depending on the existing hardware equipment, the generation of AI images with a higher resolution is limited.

-<p align="justify">The use of <i>AUTOMATIC1111</i> for upscaling images is
+The VRAM  memory of the GPU on the graphic card in use is the limiting factor here.</p>

+<p align="justify">Using a web user interface such as <i>AUTOMATIC1111</i> to upscale images
+is complex, time-consuming and energy-intensive.
+The time required for a conventional computer system should not be underestimated, even if energy consumption is not an issue.
-complex.
-For example, parameters must be selected appropriately so that the desired result is achieved.
-This raised the question of whether it is possible to upscale images fast and reliable independently of web user interfaces such as <i>AUTOMATIC1111</i>.</p>
+For example, parameters have to be selected appropriately to achieve the desired result.
+These points raised the question of whether it is possible to scale up images appropriately, quickly and reliably independently of user interfaces such as <i>AUTOMATIC1111</i>.
+This application provides an answer to this question.</p>

 ## Introduction